BackboneSubroute/backbone.subroute/README.md

 This project is based on [a Gist by Tim Branyen](https:gist.github.com/1235317), and [used with permission](https://gist.github.com/1235317/74bf2745515d902e0bfc87bd8e95e94c93362915#gistcomment-234230) from the original author.

+## Get Involved!

+### Mailing List

+Join the [Backbone.Subroute Google Group](https://groups.google.com/forum/#!forum/backbone-subroute) to discuss new features and stay-up-to-date on project updates.

+### Contributions

+Contributions are greatly appreciated!
+For best results:

+* Please submit a failing test spec with any issue reports.
+* Please submit passing test specs for new features.

 ##Usage

 ### Defining a SubRouter